DeMoray28/An-Unspoken-Language/_posts/2023-06-01-This-is-a-start.md

 <img src="https://mdg.imgix.net/assets/images/markdown-flowchart.png?auto=format&fit=clip&q=40&w=1080" title="The 4 steps of Markdown">

-<Using the material available on there, I have been able to insert some images, create line breaks, add empahsis to some text, and even put in a sexy little "block quote".
+Knowing that I'm now working with the [Markdown LML](https://en.wikipedia.org/wiki/Lightweight_markup_language), I have been able to insert some images, create line breaks, add empahsis to some text, and even put in a sexy little "block quote".